ARM-software/arm-trusted-firmware/docs/porting-guide.md

 affinity level 0 (CPU), the platform port should power down affinity level 1 (the cluster) as well.

-This function is called with coherent stacks.
-This allows the PSCI implementation to flush caches at a given affinity level without running into stale stack state after turning off the caches.
-On ARMv8-A cache hits do not occur after the cache has been turned off.

 #### plat_pm_ops.affinst_suspend()

 Perform the platform specific setup to power off an affinity instance in the